authelia/doks/content/en/overview/prologue/supported-proxies.md

 XML HTTP Requests do not typically redirect browsers when returned 30x status codes.
 Instead, the standard method is to return a 401 status code with a Location header.
 While this may seem trivial; currently there isn't wide support for it.
-For example nginx's ngx_http_auth_request_module does not seem to support this in any way.
+For example the nginx ngx_http_auth_request_module does not seem to support this in any way.

 ### Request Method